KoryNunn/doc/README.md

 # What #

-a small, simple, and fast DOM helper library
+A small, simple, and fast DOM helper library.

 # Why? #